 Grounded in SDT, we first investigated the underlying structure of students' reports of basic psychological need satisfaction over time.
-In accordance with H_1 , we found support for the superiority of a bifactor-ESEM representation of these ratings.
+In accordance with $H_1$ , we found support for the superiority of a bifactor-ESEM representation of these ratings.
 A key advantage of this representation is that it provides researchers with a way to achieve a direct estimate of participants' global levels of need satisfaction while still being able to account for their specific levels of satisfaction of their needs for autonomy, competence, and relatedness disaggregated from these global levels.
-Another advantage of this approach lies in the incorporation of cross-loadings to the model, which provide a way to directly reflect the overlap in indicators' content that commonly occurs in the assessment of conceptually related multidimensional constructs (Marsh et al., 2014; Morin, Arens, & Marsh, 2016) including basic psychological needs (Myers et al., 2014; Sanchez-Olivia et al., 2017).
-This incorporation of cross-loadings results in more accurate parameter estimates in terms of construct depiction (Asparouhov et al., 2015; Morin, Arens, & Marsh, 2016).
-The present study supports emerging research evidence favoring a bifactor representation of ratings of participants basic psychological need satisfaction as providing a clearer alignment with SDT theoretical underpinnings in the sport (Myers et al., 2014), exercise (Brunet et al., 2016), and work (Sanchez-Olivia et al., 2017) contexts.
+Another advantage of this approach lies in the incorporation of cross-loadings to the model, which provide a way to directly reflect the overlap in indicators' content that commonly occurs in the assessment of conceptually related multidimensional constructs (Marsh et al., 2014; Morin et al., 2016) including basic psychological needs (Myers et al., 2014; Sánchez-Oliva et al., 2017).
+This incorporation of cross-loadings results in more accurate parameter estimates in terms of construct depiction (Asparouhov et al., 2015; Morin et al.,